ithubdeveloper/VivaWallet-Woocommerce-Plugin/README.md

 Securly Save the Card Data.

-What information you need to set in the Plugin.
+*Information you need to set in the Plugin.*

-Title Show on the Checkout Page: Like Debit/Credit Card/
+1)Title Show on the Checkout Page: Like Debit/Credit Card/

-Description Show on Card Box: Like Pay Securely with debit/credit card.
+2)Description Show on Card Box: Like Pay Securely with debit/credit card.

-VivaWallet Merchant ID.
+3)VivaWallet Merchant ID.

-VivaWallet API Key.
+4)VivaWallet API Key.

-VivaWallet Client ID.
+5)VivaWallet Client ID.

-VivaWallet Client Secret.
+6)VivaWallet Client Secret.